Whether you’re a professional farmer or a backyard gardener, you will come across destructive bugs on your plants.

 This is an effective measure to get rid of bugs in the vegetable garden naturally, which requires little to no money at all.

-If you see a plant with a minor pest infestation, you might be able to pick off the pests or remove a section of it without having to uproot or destroy the entire plant.
+If you see a plant with a minor pest infestation, you may want to take one or more of these steps:

 26. Pull Out Weak Plants